 a.
 These things command: A good pastor will teach these things, so all will know what God expects of them.

 b.
-If anyone does not provide for his own: God’s normal way of providing for the needy is not through the church, but through our own hard work.
+If anyone does not provide for his own: God’s normal way of providing for the needy is not through the local congregation, but through our own hard work.

 c.
 He has denied the faith and is worse than an unbeliever: In the strongest terms, Paul emphasized the responsibility of a man to provide for his family – to do all he could to support them.

 i.
-This is the minimum required of a Christian man; if he does not do even this, his conduct is worse than an unbeliever’s is.
+This is the minimum required of a Christian man; if he does not do even this, his conduct is worse than an unbeliever’s.

 ii.
 “We may add that Jesus Himself gave an example of providing for one’s own, when He provided a home for His mother with the beloved disciple.”
-(Expositor’s)
+(White)

 iii.
 This is why when someone is out of work, we can pray with such confidence, knowing it is God’s will for them to provide for the needs of their family through work.